SMNP Reviews is now powered by Blueprint Test Prep! Learn More

 In this post, we’ll walk through everything you need to know, from when you should start looking, to questions you should ask during interviews, and how to choose among multiple job offers.
 So, let’s get to it—let’s go get that dream job!

-Looking for more structured support when searching for your first NP job after graduation?
+Looking for more structured support when searching for your first nurse practitioner job after graduation?
 Join us in our new Job Hunt Course: How to Thrive After You Pass Your Boards!
 This course will help build your resume and cover letters, prep for interviews, understand how to negotiate your contract, and more.

-How I Found My First NP Job
+How I Found My First Nurse Practitioner Job

 When I graduated from NP school as an FNP in May 2015, I didn’t think I’d have trouble finding a job and that I’d be able to get started right away.
 I had student loans to repay and I really just wanted to start working as a nurse practitioner.
 I didn’t think it would be difficult to do that—little was I prepared for the journey ahead.